adamterlson/AgenticStateMachines/README.md

 While libraries and frameworks like LangChain, LangGraph, AutoGen, and CrewAI can accelerate Agent development, they introduce several challenges:

-### 1. **Additional Cognitive Load**
-   - Developers must learn the framework’s abstractions and APIs, which may not align with their mental models or existing workflows.
+1. **Additional Cognitive Load**—Developers must learn the framework’s abstractions and APIs, which may not align with their mental models or existing workflows.

-### 2. **Tool Lock-In**
-   - Frameworks often lock developers into specific APIs or patterns, making it harder to migrate or evolve the architecture over time.
-   - Frameworks require the use of a specific programming language (notably Python)
+2. **Tool Lock-In**—Frameworks often lock developers into specific APIs or patterns, making it harder to migrate or evolve the architecture over time.
+Frameworks require the use of a specific programming language (notably Python)

-### 3. **Obscured Behavior**
-   - Frameworks abstract away important details of execution, making it difficult to debug or analyze the system's behavior in edge cases.
-   - Learning how Agentic systems work behind the scenes can be made difficult by these abstractions
+3. **Obscured Behavior**—Frameworks abstract away important details of execution, making it difficult to debug or analyze the system's behavior in edge cases.
+Learning how Agentic systems work behind the scenes can be made difficult by these abstractions

-### 4. **Complexity Overhead**
-   - Frameworks often introduce layers of complexity, requiring additional code to fit specific use cases or integrate with other parts of the system.
+4. **Complexity Overhead**—Frameworks often introduce layers of complexity, requiring additional code to fit specific use cases or integrate with other parts of the system.

-### 5. **Limited Flexibility**
-   - Customization can be challenging, as frameworks often prioritize general-purpose solutions over niche requirements.
+5. **Limited Flexibility**—Customization can be challenging, as frameworks often prioritize general-purpose solutions over niche requirements.

 By leveraging **finite state machines**—a "bread and butter" tool in software engineering—developers can avoid the pitfalls of heavy frameworks and instead: